Radisson, Saskatchewan

 Radisson is a town in the province of Saskatchewan, Canada.
 It was named after Pierre-Esprit Radisson (1636–1710), an explorer who was instrumental in creating Hudson's Bay Company.

 Demographics

 In the 2021 Canadian census conducted by Statistics Canada, Radisson had a population of 466 living in 231 of its 256 total private dwellings, a change of from its 2016 population of 514.
 With a land area of 2.07 km2, it had a population density of in 2021.

 Transportation

 The community is served by Radisson Airport which is located adjacent to Radisson.
+The Yellowhead Highway (Hwy 16) passes through northeastern part of town, connecting it with Saskatoon and The Battlefords.
+Hwy 340 begins in Radisson and heads north past Radisson Lake to Hafford.
+The Canadian National Railway's Aberdeen Subdivision also travels through Raddison.